 For the purposes of qualifying for an infrastructure subsidy (see section 6B), eligible restaurants will be defined as restaurants that can demonstrate the use of private funds to provide outdoor dining extensions prior to the Pilot Program launch.

-B. ELIGIBLE STREETS: Parklets are permitted on streets within the City of Boulder with speed limits of 30 mph or lower.
+B. ELIGIBLE STREETS: Parklets are permitted on streets within Boulder city limits with speed limits of 30 mph or lower.

 3. APPLICATION PROCESS AND REQUIREMENTS